-How to Improve WordPress Security in 9 Steps
+How to Improve WordPress Security (Without Becoming a Tech Wizard)

 Important Note: